(Last Updated on : 13/11/2019)

 and being as prosperous as paradise itself”.

 History of Ayodhya

-Ayodhya is believed to the birthplace of the seventh incarnation of Lord Vishnu
+Ayodhya is believed to be the birthplace of the 7th incarnation

 , Lord Rama.
-In fact of all the ancient cities in India Ayodhya claims the most venerable antiquity.
 In the old books of the Hinduism

 Geography of Ayodhya

 Ayodhya is situated on the bank of the river Sarayu in Uttar Pradesh.
 The place has an average elevation of 93 metres.
 The place was the capital of Kosala

 , the Hindu kingdom.
 It is said that the total area of Ayodhya is 250 km square.

 Ayodhya had primarily been a Hindu city.
 But religions like Buddhism

 had also flourished in the city with great gutso.
 Ayodhya had also become a great centre of Vaishnavism